So, you want to “hack” another RPG, book, comic or other idea to run in Savage Worlds (or other generic game), how do you do it, where do you start?

 Mothership hack for SW.

-I will make a simple char-gen pamphlet or page inserts with basic mechanical changes to replace the original, that fit in the box like it belongs.
+I will make a simple char-gen pamphlet or page inserts with basic mechanical changes to copy and replace the original.
 It is rules lite to start, so a replacement needs be no more.
+Most rule exceptions can be called out here such as the use of bennies etc.

-The “classes” would be retained as backgrounds with skill packages, but some flexibility allowed.
+The “classes” would be retained as backgrounds with skill packages, but some flexibility is allowed.

-The combat mechanic is actually pretty close with 3 wounds, but Bennys remove much of the “oh crap, your dead” vibe so probably no or fewer Bennys or a Benny for Fear test trade or remove Bennys as wound soaks.
+The combat mechanic is actually pretty close with 3 wounds, but Bennys remove much of the “oh crap, your dead” vibe so probably none or fewer Bennys or a Benny-Fear test trade or just remove Benny wound soaks.
+Any of these may work, the system is flexible enough.

 It would likely be easier to hack it for D100 I guess, seeing as it is a D100 derivative to start with, but I am looking for a different feel.